Advising and Program Planning

 Course Credit by Examination or correspondence may not be used to earn credit in a course required for graduation if you have previously failed that course.

-Many courses required for majors in the Russ College also satisfy components of the Universitywide BRICKS requirements.
-Students should consult with their faculty advisors before choosing additional courses for the purpose of satisfying OHIO BRICKS requirements.
+Many courses required for majors in the Russ College also satisfy components of the Universitywide Tier II requirement.
+Students should consult with their faculty advisors before choosing additional courses for the purpose of satisfying the Tier II requirement.

-In addition to the curricular requirements as stated in the program information for departments in Engineering and Technology, you must also satisfy the University written communication requirement.
+In addition to the curricular requirements as stated in the program information for departments in Engineering and Technology, you must also satisfy the University Tier I curricular requirements in English.